 1. Compile a list

 Obvious?
 Yes.
 Necessary?
 Absolutely.
 The online stores are endless.
 The promotional emails are endless.
 The voucher codes are endless.
 Your bank balance?
 Not so endless.
-(Unless it is, ofc, in which case CONGRATS ON YOUR LIFE SUCCESS!)
-Even if your list is as basic as ‘shearling aviator; mom jeans; mesh top’ (cool outfit, btw), it is absolutely crucial that you compile it.
+(Unless it is, of course, in which case CONGRATS ON YOUR WEALTH!)
+Even if your list is as basic as ‘shearling aviator, mom jeans, mesh top’ (cool outfit, btw), it is absolutely crucial that you compile it.
 It’s all too easy to contract Sale Fever and find yourself, days later, neck deep in deliveries, questioning the impulse that drove you to buy a half price ski suit.
+You’ve never skied in your life!
+Is that even how you spell ‘skied’?!
+You wouldn’t know!
+YOU DON’T SKI.
 Bag the bits you really want and then tackle the miscellaneous.

 2. Think long-term